History of the U-CAN project

 2009

-• The Swedish Government announces the launch of ‘Strategic Research Areas’ in its budget proposition 2009/10:1
+• The Swedish Government announces the launch of ‘Strategic Research Areas’ in budget proposition 2009/10:1

-• Uppsala university (UU) in collaboration with Umeå university (UmU), Stockholm university (SU) and Kungliga Tekniska Högskolan (KTH), applies for the institution of a strategic cancer area, which is consequently approved
+• Uppsala university (UU) in collaboration with Umeå university (UmU), Stockholm university (SU) and Kungliga Tekniska Högskolan (KTH), applies for the institution of a strategic research area on cancer, which is consequently approved

 2010